awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-template-publishing-applications.md

   1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-  1. Choose the Amazon S3 bucket you used to package your application\.
+  1. Choose the Amazon S3 bucket that you used to package your application\.

   1. Choose the **Permissions** tab\.